Early Life and Education

 Philanthropy

-Mazepin has been involved in various charitable initiatives.
-He spent $700,000 on charitable causes in 2012, primarily on a project providing cars for large low-income families in the Kirov region.
-Through Uralchem, he supports social programs for children and veterans, regional development initiatives, and programs for promoting culture and sports.
+Mazepin has been involved in philanthropic activities through Uralchem.
+In 2012, he spent $700,000 on charitable causes.
+Uralchem has been involved in social programs for children and veterans, regional development initiatives, and activities promoting culture and sports.